GradMAP: Faster Layer Pruning with Gradient Metric and Projection Compensation: Main Results

+\textbf{Memory and Computational Cost.} We further analyze the computational overhead of GradMAP.
+As shown in Figure~\ref{fig:memory_time}, both stages are lightweight in terms of memory and runtime.
+Stage~1 completes within a few minutes with moderate memory usage (e.g., about 26\,GB for LLaMA2-13B and less than 17\,GB for 7B-scale models), while Stage~2 is more efficient, finishing within one minute on a single NVIDIA A40 GPU with memory usage below 20\,GB for 7B models and within 30\,GB for larger models.
+These results indicate that GradMAP is efficient and practical for real-world deployment.

+\textbf{Layer Selection Analysis.} To better understand the pruning behavior of different methods, we visualize the layer selection patterns across models in Figure~\ref{fig:layer_selection}.
+ShortGPT tends to remove a contiguous block of layers concentrated in the latter half of the network, which may over-prune a specific functional region and harm the model's representational capacity.
+SLEB selects layers in a more scattered manner but still exhibits clustering around certain regions.
+In contrast, GradMAP selects layers that are more broadly distributed across the entire network depth, covering both middle and later layers.
+This dispersed selection pattern reflects the advantage of our gradient-informed importance metric, which evaluates each layer's contribution globally rather than relying on local heuristics.
+By avoiding excessive removal from any single region, GradMAP better preserves the overall information flow through the network, which contributes to its superior downstream performance.

 \textbf{Projection Compensation Matrix Seamlessly Enhances Other Layer Pruning Method.} Our projection compensation matrix can be easily integrated into existing layer pruning methods to restore performance.
 We apply it to pruned models from several baselines and evaluate the effectiveness on the common-sense reasoning tasks.
 Results are shown in Table~\ref{tab:acc_withstage2}.
 After applying the projection compensation matrix, the methods show noticeable improvements.
 These results demonstrate the effectiveness and generalizability of our compensation approach.
 Notably, even with these enhancements, GradMAP still achieves superior performance, further validating the strength of our proposed metric.

-Futhermore, we also evaluated the memory requirements of both Stage 1 and Stage 2.
-Detailed results are provided in Appendix~\ref{sec:memory_usage_stage1} and Appendix~\ref{sec:memroy usage of stage2}.
+\textbf{Results on Generative and Reasoning Tasks. } To further demonstrate the robustness and generalization of our method, we additionally evaluate GradMAP on several reasoning and generative benchmarks, including GSM8k, XSum, and StrategyQA, using Baichuan2-7B as the backbone model.
+These tasks cover diverse evaluation settings, ranging from mathematical reasoning to abstractive summarization and strategic question answering.
+Table~\ref{tab:baichuan_additional} summarizes the performance comparison with representative baselines.
+Overall, GradMAP consistently achieves strong performance across all tasks.